bazmurphy/typescript-more/learning.md

 `"downlevelIteration": true,`
 this is an advanced option, for niche cases, where older versions of JavaScript and loops which don't work there it will output more verbose codeobs

+### 03-42 Emitting Files on Compilation Errors
+the default is false
+`"noEmitOnError": true,`
+this controls if you generate javascript files if you have an error if you set it to true then problematic files will not be generated if any file fails to compile no files will be "emitted" so you have to make sure you fix the error before TypeScript will compile files